 Norbert teaches Requirements Engineering and coaches students within his university's project track, where student teams engage with industry partners to build digital solutions.
 He is active in different research projects covering topics such as user feedback and sustainability.

-I’m a Startup Coach and Digital Design Professional
+I’m a Physician and Digital Design Professional

 I’m a Chief Digital Officer and Digital Design Professional